ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

     f.
 Add storage to your virtual service.
 For example, 100 gigabytes.
 This volume is needed to configure the CloudForms appliance.

-    **Note:** Make sure the data volume name is unique and not named the same as another volume across your virtual server instances.
+    **Note:** Make sure that the data volume name is unique and not named the same as another volume across your virtual server instances.

     Example:
 ![image](images/data_volumes.png)